mearley24/ai-inventory-app/README.md

 - View all inventory items in a clean, card-based interface
 - Search and filter items by name, description, and category
 - **⭐ Star favorite/everyday items** for quick access and alerts
+- **📊 In Stock vs All Items Tabs** - Separate views for items with stock vs. full inventory
 - Add items manually or through barcode scanning
 - Edit item details with intuitive +/- quantity controls
 - Price tracking for each item